SwiftERM Hyper-personalisation for ecommerce email marketing

 2. Lead Nurturing

 Lead nurture is a feature offered by some of the best marketing automation software tools.
-It helps companies track, segment, and communicate with leads in order to convert them from a prospect to a paying customer.
+It helps companies track, segment, and communicate with leads to convert them from a prospect, into a paying customer.
 Here are the basic and advanced lead nurture functions found in marketing automation programs.

 Basic lead nurturing features